ceejbot/galls-law/slides.md

 # [fit] rewrite piece by piece
 # [fit] proxy to the new pieces

 ^ Don't rewrite the whole thing.
-Rewrite a tiny simple piece.
+Rewrite a simple piece.
+Let's look at an example.

 ---

 ![fit](images/registry_monolith.png)

-^ npm like a lot of systems was originally very simple.
-The registry was a few thousand lines of javascript embedded inside CouchDB.
-Auth was couch's auth.
+^ Here's npm's monolith pre-split.
+Now what what we do.

 ---